LLNL/RAJA/docs/sphinx/user_guide/tutorial/scan.rst

 The result of an exclusive scan is similar to the result of an inclusive scan, but differs in two ways.
-First, the first entry in the exclusive scan result is the `identity` of the operator used.
+First, the first entry in the exclusive scan output array is the `identity` of the operator used.
 In the example here, it is zero, since the operator is 'plus'.
 Second, the output sequence is shifted one position to the right when compared to an inclusive scan.